programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 There are currently a plethora of graphing libraries available to Python users, including [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), [Bokeh](https://bokeh.org) and [Pygal](https://www.pygal.org/en/stable/).
 With so many options to choose from, users will need to select one library over another.
 Factors such as use case, stylistic taste, and ease of use will be important here, with each library having its own merits.
 Some of the notable advantages of working with Plotly include:

-- Plotly is one of the only packages to be directed at *interactive* graphs: options such as Matplotlib and Pygal provide only limited interactivity (although Bokeh is also designed for interactivity and is a viable alternative).[^3]
+- Plotly is one of the only packages to be directed at *interactive* graphs: options such as Matplotlib and Pygal provide only limited interactivity (although Bokeh is also designed for interactivity and is a viable alternative)[^3]
-- Plotly is the only Python graphing suite which facilitates both the creation of graphs and the integration of these graphs within web apps.
+- Plotly is the only Python graphing suite which facilitates both the creation of graphs and the integration of these graphs within web apps
-- Plotly has easy (seamless) integration with Pandas (e.g. DataFrames can be added directly into graph objects).
+- Plotly has easy (seamless) integration with Pandas (for example, DataFrames can be added directly into graph objects)
-- Interactive 3D graphs are available (typically not available in other libraries).
+- Interactive 3D graphs are available (typically not available in other libraries)
-- Plotly is simple to use (e.g. adding features like animation and dropdown bars is relatively easy).
+- Plotly is simple to use (adding features like animation and dropdown bars is relatively easy)

 ## Sample Dataset

 This tutorial uses Roger Lane's 'Homicides in Philadelphia, 1839-1932' dataset for demonstrative purposes.
 The dataset and its related documents are available freely via the [Historical Violence Database](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia) project organised by Ohio State University and licensed under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License](https://cjrc.osu.edu/research/interdisciplinary/hvd/collaborative).
 This tutorial will work with a subset of the data, covering only the years 1902-1932.
 If you wish to work along with this tutorial, scroll down to 'Data Set 2' and use the ['Philadelphia homicides 1902-1932 \[csv\]'](https://cjrc.osu.edu/sites/cjrc.osu.edu/files/philadelphia%20homicides%201902-1932%205-2004.csv) dataset.
 (The corresponding 'Philadelphia homicide codebook 1902-1932' document was also consulted to verify variables in the dataset but is not required for completing this tutorial.)
 As its title suggests, the dataset records homicides which occurred in Philadelphia in the early twentieth century.
 It is informed by arrest reports filed by the Philadephia police and covers the years 1902, 1908, 1914, 1920, 1926, and 1932.
-In its downloaded format, the dataset contains 26 columns x 717 rows, although we will be scaling this down.
+In its downloaded format, the dataset contains 26 columns and 717 rows, although we will be scaling this down.

 ## Building Graphs with Plotly Express

 ### Setting Up Plotly Express

-1. Before starting, you will need to install three modules to your environment.[^4] These include:
+1. Before starting, you will need to install three modules to your environment:[^4]

     - Plotly (using the terminal command `pip install plotly`)
     - Pandas (using the terminal command `pip install pandas`)[^5]